antvis/G6/examples/net/forceDirected/index.en.md

 - Example 2 : Prevent node overlappings.
 - Example 3 : Adjust the link distances and forces for different nodes.
 - Example 4 : Fix the dragged node.
-- Example 5 : Translate the layout parameters in dynamic.支持布局参数的动态切换.
+- Example 5 : Translate the layout parameters in dynamic.
 - Example 6 : The bubbles layout and interactions.